-Atira’s resume is included below for more details concerning her experience.
-She is open to interviewing for any available internship opportunities in the Washington D.C Metro area and the Baltimore Area.
+Atira’s resume may be found below for more details concerning her experience.
+She is open to interviewing for any available internship or job opportunities in the Washington D.C Metro area, the Baltimore Area, and Greater Los Angeles.
 Listed below are links to two of Atira’s Wordpress blogs, Linkedin profile, and Facebook account, but her preferred method of contact is via email: [email protected] or [email protected]

 Pierre Bowins: A Sin of Omission 4/14/19 [READ] The mystery of the missing Black American diaspora in the graphic design world is a subject rarely mentioned.
 Pierre Bowins teaches at Slippery Rock University of Pennsylvania.
 Bowins brought the conversation of the gap left out of American design history's to Towson University's campus last week on...

 First off, welcome to my blog!
 I hope to help my readers develop themselves on their ballet journey and reach their goals.
 Okay, so here is little ole me at about 8 years old performing in my elementary school's end of the year recital.
 I have been dancing for about 16 years now.

 Most recently, with the new buzz over the 2018 Mary Poppins remake, a U.S. academic brands Mary Poppins as racist in a Daily Mail article .
 The claim according to is that during the original Mary Poppins production, the rooftop scene where Poppins and Bert (played by the effervescent, Dick Van Dyke) perform with soot covered faces, is the "culprit" in revealing racist undertones in the American classic.